 - Add chocolate chips or chunks and mix well with a spatula.

-- Pour into the prepared pan and add whole banana, cut lengthwise in 4 pieces, on top.
+- Pour into the prepared pan, smooth top and decorate with a whole banana, cut lengthwise in 4 pieces, on top.

 - Sprinkle with the extra tablespoon of sugar.

-- Let cool on a wire rack and unmold.
+- Let cool on a wire rack and remove carefully, inverting the pan and peeling away the paper.

-- It keeps, well wrapped, at room tº for a day or two.
+- It keeps, well wrapped, at room temperature for a day or two.

-Bananas: the best ones for this recipe are the ones that are overripe, soft, mushy, that smell barely fermented and where the skin is usually spotted.
+Bananas: the best ones for this recipe are the ones that are overripe, soft, mushy, that smell barely fermented and with a spotted skin.

 Variations: add some chopped walnuts or pecans to the batter, about 1/4 cup, or a few tablespoons cocoa nibs or wheat germ or bran.